Homeowner Fall Maintenance – why, when, and how to clean gutters

 Preparation:

-• Wear long sleeves, long pants, and gloves to protect yourself from debris scratches and cuts.
+• Wear long sleeves, long pants, and gloves to protect yourself from debris, scratches and cuts.

 • Get your ladder ready!
-A sturdy, extendable ladder that is tall enough to safely reach your gutters is a must.
+A sturdy, extendable ladder that is tall enough to reach your gutters safely is a must.

 • Grab a few lawn trash bags for the debris, along with a small plastic scoop to remove gunk, and a long garden hose.